esheldon/desdb/README.md

 in nicely for viewing but is not good for machine reading.  pyobj can be read from python using eval

+You can also get a listing of tables with -l, and describe tables with -d.

 examples

     # Get some object data